William Grant Whorton / John Van Nortwick Home at 307 W. Prospect Avenue.

 William Grant Whorton built a stunning brick home on this site in 1876, next to the home of his brother John Whorton who lived in the beautiful Italianate home on the right (the prior stop).
 Unlike John's residence, William's home no longer stands.

-When it was constructed in 1863, the home was touted in the local papers as featuring "lofty stories" and a "massive appearance."
+When it was constructed, the home was touted in the local papers as featuring "lofty stories" and a "massive appearance."
 In fact, newspaper reports put the interior at 20,000 square feet.
 The rooms and interior finishes were the subject of detailed descriptions and laudatory comments praising the artisans.
 This is not surprising considering that the home cost a equally massive amount - $10,000 - or two to three times the cost of a typical mansion of the day.

 In 1884, the home was sold to John Van Nortwick, paper baron and business partner of Henry Rogers.
 John and his brother William Van Nortwick came from a paper-making family outside of Chicago.
 They combined their expertise with the fortunes made by Henry Rogers, in silver mining and railroad financing, to create a paper empire along the Fox River.
 Their holdings dwarfed most of their competition, being a close second to only Kimberly and Clark.